Come for a Visit

 At the time of Communion all baptized Christians are welcome to receive the bread and wine.
 If you are not baptized, or you prefer not to receive the Sacrament, you can come forward at the time of communion and receive a blessing from the priest.
 Simply cross your arms across your breast to indicate that your prefer a blessing.

 Coffee Hour is held at most churches on Sunday mornings.
 It is usually after the service or in-between services if there are multiple services.
 It is a time for introduction, fellowship, coffee and discussion.

 Some churches offer adult education and Sunday school for children Programs vary depending on the congregation.
 Some churches have weekly classes for children that meet before, during or after the liturgy.
 Adults may engage in structured classes, book discussion or informal conversation on a particular topic.
 Contact your local church for details about their education programs.

 Fill out a visitor’s card.
 This way a church can have your contact information and send you the latest news.
 If you would like to have a visit from a priest, note that on the card.

 Episcopalians in Rhode Island infuse their services with their own traditions.
 Some congregations include elements from around the world which gives them a unique character.
 They lift up their voices in Spanish and English and use a multitude of rhythms from contemporary to traditional choirs.
+We have profiled many of our congregations in our eNews; you can find links to those profiles here.
 Visit a church and find the one that is right for you.